 We can recall memories with fondness, capture them on our cameras and phones, but then turn the sadness into wondering…

-…wondering what new treasures lie ahead.
+Wondering what new treasures lie ahead.

 Mommas like me whose hearts break a little bit each your child vertically stretches, remember: the past is sweet, but the future…

-…it’s going to be awesome.
+It’s going to be beautiful too.

-Cheryl is a mom of 3 boys, wife, speaker, educator, and author of Empowered Moms & Kids.
-She has her Master’s degree in Educational Leadership and is passionate about learning and teaching.
-On www.empoweredmomsandkids.com you’ll find inspiration in parenting, family connection ideas, encouragement for moms, and more empowering content.
+Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
+She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
+On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.